 There is a graveyard of seemingly dead-on-arrival brands at headline companies like General Motors, Kraft Foods, PVH, Johnson & Johnson and elsewhere.
 Many are finding that the middle of the road is where you get killed, and that changing technologies and evolving consumer social patterns can put even legendary name brands on the side of the road.
+These brands that rebranded have bought themselves a life extension.

 Today’s innovators will discover, as renaissance architect Bramante did as he renovated Constantine’s cathedral in Rome into the splendor that became St. Peter’s, that each enterprise requires enthusiasm, a curious and open mind, as well as a willingness to experiment.